solana-labs/solana/book/src/rent.md

 If the account is non-exempt, the difference between the next epoch and `Account::rent_epoch` is used to calculate the amount of rent owed by this account (via `Rent::due()`).
 Any fractional lamports of the calculation are truncated.
 Rent due is deducted from `Account::lamports` and `Account::rent_epoch` is updated to the next epoch.
 If the amount of rent due is less than one lamport, no changes are made to the account.

-Accounts whose balance is insufficient to satisfy their rent due fail to load.
+Accounts whose balance is insufficient to satisfy the rent that would be due simply fail to load.

 A percentage of the rent collected is destroyed.
-The rest is distributed to validator accounts by stake weight, a la transaction fees, at the end of the slot.
+The rest is distributed to validator accounts by stake weight, a la transaction fees, at the end of every slot.

 ## Credit only

 Credit only accounts are treated as a special case.
-They are loaded as if rent were due, but updates to their state may be delayed until the end of the slot.
+They are loaded as if rent were due, but updates to their state may be delayed until the end of the slot, when credits are paid.

 ## Design considerations, others considered